✓ GDPR

 4. Access controls

 • Authentication — email + password, JWT-based session tokens.
 TOTP MFA available today.
-SSO (SAML/OIDC) Q4.
+SSO (SAML/OIDC) is on the roadmap, not shipped — see below.

 • Authorization — three roles: Owner, Admin, Viewer.
 Multi-tenant isolation by org_id on every database query.